corrode/corrode.github.io/content/blog/lifetimes/index.md

 What went wrong?

+## Put Yourself Into the Shoes of the Compiler

 To understand the error, imagine you are the Rust compiler.
 Your job is to ensure that references are always valid and that no reference outlives the data it points to.
 In this example, the function `longest` takes two string slices and returns one of them.

 As the compiler, you see that the function signature promises to return a reference (`&str`), but it doesn't specify which input reference (`x` or `y`) it corresponds to.
 Will the returned string live as long as `x` or `y`?
 It depends on which of the two strings is longer and this can only be determined at runtime.

-Without this knowledge, you can't confirm that the returned reference will be
-valid: You need to specify the *relationship* between the input and the output to make this guarantee.
+Without this knowledge, you can't confirm that the returned reference will be valid: You need to specify the *relationship* between the input and the output to make this guarantee.
 If you pick the wrong one, you might end up with a dangling reference.
-This ambiguity makes it impossible for the compiler to guarantee the safety of the returned reference.
+The ambiguity makes it impossible for the compiler to guarantee the safety of the returned reference.

 To fix this, we need to add a lifetime parameter to the function signature: